klyde2278/atari-st-rpikb/README.md

 make clean && make
 ```
+## Updating the firmware to the Pi Pico
+Once compiled, turn your Pi Pico ON while pressing the BOOTSEL button.
+Upload the atari_ikbd.uf2 file from the Build folder to the Pi Pico folder.

 ## Downloading the firmware
 If you don't know how or can't build the firmware by yourself, please find the released files here: https://github.com/klyde2278/atari-st-rpikb/releases